Hugh Morgan (businessman): Influence on public policy

 Morgan is a vocal member of the Liberal Party of Australia and a Fellow of the Australian Academy of Technology, Science and Engineering (ATSE).
-In 1993, Patricia Howard from The Canberra Times described Morgan as "an extremely high profile defender of a range of "hard" right-wing ideals" and a serial writer of letters to the editors of various newspapers.
-She claimed he had been "instrumental" in forming the H. R. Nicholls Society (an anti-arbitration group) and in funding the Centre for Independent Studies and "other right wing think tanks".
+In 1993, Patricia Howard from the Canberra Times described Morgan as "an extremely high profile defender of a range of "hard" right-wing ideals" and a serial writer of letters to the editors of various newspapers.
+She claimed he had been "instrumental" in forming the HR Nicholls Society (an anti-arbitration group) and in funding the Centre for Independent Studies and "other right wing think tanks".

-At the time of his exit from WMC Resources, Morgan was described in The Sydney Morning Herald as "a key business sounding board for the Federal Government".
+At the time of his exit from WMC Resources, Morgan was described in the Sydney Morning Herald as "a key business sounding board for the Federal Government".
 The former Victorian Premier Jeff Kennett considered him to be one of the most influential people in Australia.
 Kennett described Morgan as having a "profound influence" on Australian policy debates in a "very quiet and yet qualitative way".
 He influenced public policy on matters of trade, taxation, greenhouse gas emissions and native title, and during the Howard government was a frequent guest of the Prime Minister.